Howard86/Lootex-API/non-fungible-token-nft/nft-service.md

 ```

 <!-- Retrieve NFT minting info -->
 {% api-method method="get" host="https://api.forge.lootex.dev" path="/v1/contracts/:contract\_address/assets" %}
 {% api-method-summary %}
 Retrieve NFT minting info
 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you to get necessary information of NFT minted
+This endpoint allows you to get necessary information of minted NFT

+- `QUEUING` means that NFT is queueing for the upload and the transaction is not emitted.
+- `PENDING` means that NFT is ready to be on blockchain, the transaction is sent and being verified.
+- `SUCCESS` means that NFT has been successfully minted, the transaction can be found on block explore (e.g. `etherscan.io`).
 {% endapi-method-description %}

 {% api-method-spec %}